manuphatak/cache_requests/README.rst

         print("You're going to like this")

 ..
-Source defined in readme_credits.rst
+Source defined in docs/source/readme_credits.rst

 Credits